-Gymnastics New Zealand Code of Behaviour
+Gymnastics NZ Code of Behaviour

-Please refer to the GNZ website for the most up to date version - Regulations and Policies | GymnasticsNZ The Gymnastics New Zealand Code of Behaviour applies to anyone involved in the sport of gymnastics in New Zealand, whether they are an athlete or in a paid or unpaid/voluntary capacity with Gymnastics New Zealand or an affiliated club or organisation.
+The Gymnastics NZ Code of Behaviour applies to anyone involved in the sport of gymnastics in New Zealand, whether they are an athlete or in a paid or unpaid/voluntary capacity with Gymnastics NZ or an affiliated club or organisation.

-- 1. Respect the rights, dignity and worth of every individual athlete as a human being.
+Respect the rights, dignity and worth of every individual athlete as a human being.
 Treat everyone equally regardless of sex, disability, ethnic origin or religion.
-Respect the talent, development stage and goals of each athlete to reach their desired potential. - 2.
+Respect the talent, development stage and goals of each athlete to reach their desired potential.

 Protect athletes from all forms of abuse.

 Refrain from any form of verbal, physical, or emotional abuse towards athletes.
 Refrain from any form of sexual or racial harassment, whether verbal or physical.
 Do not harass, abuse, or discriminate against athletes based on their sex, marital status, sexual orientation, religious or ethical beliefs, race, colour, ethnic origins, employment status, disability, or distinguishing characteristics.
 Any physical contact with athletes should be appropriate to the situation and necessary for the athlete's skill development.
 Be alert to any forms of abuse directed towards athletes from other sources while in your care.
-You must raise any concerns you have regarding the treatment of any athlete by another coach, volunteer, parent etc. in accordance with this code or any other relevant policies and procedures e.g. Safe guarding and Child Protection Policy. - 3.
+You must raise any concerns you have regarding the treatment of any athlete by another coach, volunteer, parent etc. in accordance with this code or any other relevant policies and procedures e.g. Safeguarding and Child Protection Policy.

 Provide a safe environment for training and competition.

 Adopt appropriate risk management strategies to ensure the training and/or competition environment is safe.
 Ensure equipment and facilities meet safety standards.
 Ensure equipment, rules, training, and the environment are appropriate for the age, physical and emotional maturity, experience, and ability of athletes.
 Show concern and caution toward sick and injured athletes.
 Allow further participation in training and competition only when appropriate.
 Encourage athletes to seek medical advice when required.
 Provide a modified training programme where appropriate.
 Maintain the same interest and support toward sick and injured athletes as you would the healthy athletes.